autowarefoundation/autoware-documentation/docs/contributing/coding-guidelines/ros-nodes/topic-message-handling/index.md

 Refer to [[supplement] Use rclcpp::WaitSet](./02-supp-wait_set.md) for more detail.

 !!! note

-`take()` method is supported to only obtain a message which is passed through DDS as an inter-process communication.
+    The `take()` method is supported to only obtain a message which is passed through DDS as an inter-process communication.
 You must not use it for an intra-process communication because intra-process communication is based on another software stack of `rclcpp`.
-Refer to [[supplement] Obtain a received message through intra-process communication](./01-supp-intra-process-comm.md) in case of intra-process communication.
+Refer to [_[supplement] Obtain a received message through intra-process communication_](./01-supp-intra-process-comm.md) in case of intra-process communication.

 #### 1.1 obtain Serialized Message from Subscription